subfuzion/create-typescript-app/README.md

 # @subfuzion/create-typescript-app

-Create a Node.js app configured for TypeScript.
+Get up and running with minimal boilerplate for writing, testing, linting, and formatting TypeScript for Node.js app, and nothing else.
+There are no other assumptions or opinions about what frameworks you need.

-Configuration boilerplate includes:
+Configuration boilerplate for jump starting your app development includes:

 * [TypeScript](https://typescriptlang.org/)
 * [Jest](https://jestjs.io/)